3D Design Software | Tools & Free Resources | Autodesk

 Virtual reality (VR) replaces the real world with a simulated one in 3D, transforming a 2D design into an interactive, immersive digital model.

-BIM (Building Information Modelling) is a 3D model-based process that helps professionals more efficiently plan, design, construct and manage buildings and infrastructure.

-Generative design uses computer algorithms to make thousands of optimised designs, along with the data to prove which designs perform best.

-CAD/CAM uses computer software to both design a product and programme manufacturing processes, specifically, CNC milling and machining.
+CAD/CAM uses computer software to both design a product and program manufacturing processes, specifically, CNC milling and machining.